d-Rickyy-b/d-rickyy-b.github.io/_posts/2021-05-02-telegram-account-hijacking.md

 With access to the account (2) the adversaries could simply read the chat with [@BotFather](https://t.me/BotFather) and get hold of the bot token.

+Also there are plenty of OSINT tools for monitoring GitHub or Pastebin for secrets - e.g. [shhgit](https://github.com/eth0izzle/shhgit) or [pastepwn](https://github.com/d-Rickyy-b/pastepwn), so be careful not to post them publicly.

 ## How to take back control...

 ### ... when your account was hijacked?